sebinsphilip/device_drivers/README.md

     for device specific io controls (command, argument) ;both command and argument type information need to be shared across userspace and kernel space.

+* all detected usb devices can be listed by 'lsusb -v'.
+Every usb devices may have one or more configurations/profiles and every profile may have one or more interfaces.Every interface can have one or more endpoints . 'cat /sys/kernel/debug/usb/devices'. do 'rmmod usb-storage' for the driver 'driverv_v0.8' to load .